rohgoyal/getting-started/toolkit/0-Prereq/README.md

-# Installing Node.js and API Connect
+# Installing the API Connect toolkit

 ### What you'll need